Taqib/IAM_With_TF/README.md

 Before proceeding, ensure that the AWS CLI is installed on your local machine.
 Follow the instructions below based on your operating system.

+##Conclusion

+In this lab, you learned how to create an IAM policy and role using Terraform.
+You defined an IAM policy that allows S3 access, created an IAM role that can be assumed by EC2 instances, and attached the policy to the role.
+This exercise demonstrates the power of Terraform in managing AWS IAM resources, highlighting best practices for security and role-based access control.